-The University Police Department has a force of 11 sworn police officers with full arrest powers.
-University Police Officers respond to all emergencies on the campus 24 hours a day, 365 days a year.
+The University Police Department has a force of 11 sworn police officers empowered to enforce all applicable laws and ordinances of the State of New York and the City of Syracuse.
+University Police Officers respond to all emergencies on the main campus 24 hours a day, 365 days a year.
+The St. Lawrence County Sheriff's Department is the primary law enforcement agency servicing the Ranger School campus.
 The mission of University Police is to provide a safe environment for teaching, research and social endeavors and to protect the lives and property of the students, employees and visitors of SUNY-ESF.
 University Police officers have full law enforcement authority on campus grounds and adjoining roadways.
 They receive specialized training in emergency response, first aid, defensive tactics, diversity issues, ethics and other topics.
 Officers meet with students to discuss crime prevention, safety awareness, self defense, substance abuse, cultural awareness and other community policing concerns.